tilt-dev/tilt.build/docs/tiltfile_concepts.md

 layout: docs
 ---

-This doc describes concepts in the Tiltfile, expanding on the [Tutorial](tutorial.html).
+This doc describes concepts in the Tiltfile, expanding on the [Getting Started Tutorial](/tutorial) and [Write a Tiltfile Guide](tiltfile_authoring.html).
 Unlike the [API Reference](api.html), it groups functions by themes and explains why you'd choose to use a function.

 ## Execution Model
 `Tiltfile`s are written in [Starlark](https://github.com/bazelbuild/starlark), a dialect of Python.
 Tilt executes the `Tiltfile` on startup.